ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

                                       directory to use (extension optional) -u, --username string               Username for downloads
                                       Credentials used if not given.
-  -P, --password PLAINTEXT            Password for downloads
+  -P, --password SECRET               Password for downloads
                                       Prompted if required and not given -b, --base string                   Select the base version name for the instance.
                                       Defaults to 'active_prod' which is the default